Matt-Isotope/RLMIsotopeCompanion/README.md

 - using the 4B model rather than a larger model;
 - reducing the context length;
 - selecting fewer lines of code;
-- avoiding large datasets in the prompt;
+- avoiding large scripts in the prompt;
 - reducing the expected response length;
 - adjusting GPU offloading;
 - reducing batch sizes if memory is limited;